mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 #### 0:00

 **Katagiri Roshi:** I don’t want to explain the history of this book, or the story of the author, Ashvaghosha.
-I think if you read this book, if you can understand, mainly I want to concentrate on the *teaching* of this book.
+I think if you read this book, if you can understand [something], mainly I want to concentrate on the *teaching* of this book.
 This teaching is very interesting.
 Kind of the teaching of Buddha based on the teaching of emptiness and also [the teaching of] the function of human psychology.

 Mainly in Buddhist history, [there are] two lines of teaching.
 One is the teaching of *emptiness*, [taught] by Nagarjuna.
-After that in Buddhist history, the [...] teaching based on Buddhist psychology has been developed: that is *Abhidharmakosha*, and the “Mere Consciousness” (“Consciousness-Only”).
-But this book is kind of [an] overall picture of a teaching, including the teaching of emptiness and also Buddha’s teaching in terms of Buddhist psychology.
+After that in Buddhist history, the [Buddha’s] teaching based on Buddhist psychology has been developed; that is *Abhidharmakosha*, and the “Mere Consciousness” (“Consciousness-Only”).
+But this book is kind of [an] overall picture of a teaching including the teaching of emptiness and also Buddha’s teaching in terms of Buddhist psychology.
 So [it’s a] very interesting book.
 Very systematical.

 The title is *The Awakening of Faith*.
 But originally, I think I would like to say [the title is] *The Treatise on Awakening Mahayana Faith*.